virtual-labs/exp-drag-force-dei/experiment/theory.md

 Note that the experiment may be performed without the use of light gates using the following two approaches

-1.The entire experimental setup may be recorded using a camera that captures the fall of the object.
-The video can be processed using a video analysis software that filters the position in each consecutive frames and plot velocity as a function of time.
+1. The entire experimental setup may be recorded using a camera that captures the fall of the object.
+The video can be processed using video analysis software that filters the position in each consecutive frame and plots velocity as a function of time.

-2.For measuring the velocity of object in vacuum or air, a motion sensor may be attached next to the electromagnet and connected to a data logger.
+2. For measuring the velocity of an object in vacuum or air, a motion sensor may be attached next to the electromagnet and connected to a data logger.
 This sensor directly records the position vs time graph.

-3.A more crude approach can be adopted for measuring the velocity of object in viscous liquids.
-In this approach, the experiment is performed manually be noting the time in a stop watch when the object passes though a specific point marked by an elastic band.
+3. A more crude approach can be adopted for measuring the velocity of objects in viscous liquids.
+In this approach, the experiment is performed manually by noting the time in a stopwatch when the object passes through a specific point marked by an elastic band.
 The time is noted from the beginning of release till it passes each of the bands.
 The time taken to travel between the consecutive bands may be used to determine the average velocity of the object in between the elastic bands

 <p align="center">
   <img src="images/15.png">